 The orange line shows cumulative lifetime combined earnings and the blue line shows net-worth.
 The gap between the two lines represents our spending.

 Doing this exercise for Katie and I was eye-opening.

 In my first 15 years of work I kept nothing!
 I had absolutely nothing to show for all that hard work.
 I didn’t save a penny.
 I didn’t invest a penny.
 I had nothing to show at all.
 I knew this at the time and making the graph above recently really brought it home.

 I worked from 1994 to 2009 and had nothing to show for that work by the end.
 NOTHING!

 I know that this is "normal*" but it’s still quite a depressing thought.
 You can see that it motivated me to make a change in the next decade.

 The second thing it shows is that progress on finances is not linear it is exponential.
 What we mean by that is that the growth you will experience in your finances doesn’t happen straight away.
 There is a lag between when you start getting on top of this stuff and when you see the results.
 The results happen after continued and sustained effort over a long period of time.
 You have to work for a long time before compounding takes effect and you really start to make progress!

 Out of the 23 years that I have been working our net worth only really increased over the last 6 years.
 So I worked for 17 years for very little results before finally it came all at once!

-I remember listening to a Brian Tracy CD set when I was much younger and he said “when the money comes; it’s staggering how fast it comes!“ I remember thinking at the time "Brian, what are you talking about?"
-I had been working hard for nearly a decade and the money wasn’t showing up!
+I remember listening to a Brian Tracy CD set when I was much younger and he said “when the money comes; it’s staggering how fast it comes!“ At the time I was thinking "Brian, what are you talking about?"
+I had been working hard for nearly a decade and the money wasn’t showed up!
 Not only was the money not showing up but I felt like I had made no progress at all!